 \subsection{Main Results}

-\textbf{Results on Cityscape Panoptic Part Dataset.} In Tab.~\ref{tab:experiments_res_city}, we compare our Panoptic-PartFormer with previous baselines.
-All the models use the single scale inference without test time augmentation.
-Our method with ResNe50 backbone achieves 57.4\% PartPQ which outperforms the previous work using complex pipelines~\cite{deeplabv3plus,maskrcnn} with even stronger backbone~\cite{chollet2017xception}.
-For the same backbone, our method results in 2.3\% PartPQ gain over the previous baseline.
-For large model comparison, our method with Swin-Transformer achieves 61.9 \% PartPQ.
+\textbf{Results on Cityscape Panoptic Part Dataset.} Tab.~\ref{tab:experiments_res_city} shows the results of our Panoptic-PartFormer and other baselines.
+All the models use single-scale inference without test time augmentation.
+Our method with ResNe50 backbone achieves 57.4\% PartPQ, which outperforms the previous work using complex pipelines~\cite{deeplabv3plus,maskrcnn} with even stronger backbone~\cite{chollet2017xception}.
+For the same backbone, our method achieves \textbf{2.3\% PartPQ gain} over the previous baseline.
+For the large model comparison, our method with Swin-Transformer achieves 61.9 \% PartPQ.
 It outperforms the previous works that use state-of-the-art individual models~\cite{ocrnet,wang2020deep,Zhao2019BSANet,liang2020polytransform} by 0.5\%.
-Note that the best model from HRNet~\cite{ocrnet} is pretrained using the Mapillary dataset~\cite{neuhold2017mapillary}.
-We follow the same pipeline for a fair comparison.
-For our new proposed Panoptic-PartFormer++, we \textit{only} use COCO dataset for pretraining.
-As shown in Tab.~\ref{tab:experiments_res_city}, the new proposed Panoptic-PartFormer++ achieves about 1.3-1.6 \% PartPQ and 1.6\% PWQ over Panoptic-PartFormer.
-With the recently proposed backbone~\cite{liu2022convnet}, our methods achieve the new state-of-the-art results with 63.1\% PartPQ and 66.5\% PWQ.
-Compared to the recent method using separated vision transformers~\cite{tang2022visual}, our methods achieve better results for both ResNet50 and a larger backbone with less GFlops and simpler pipeline.
-Moreover, compared to Panoptic-PartFormer, Panoptic-PartFormer++ achieve better results on all three metrics, including PQ, PartPQ and PWQ, which can be a new baseline for PPS task.
+Note that the best model from HRNet~\cite{ocrnet} is pre-trained using the Mapillary dataset~\cite{neuhold2017mapillary}.
+We use the same pipeline for fair comparisons.
+For our new proposed Panoptic-PartFormer++, we \textit{only} use the COCO dataset for pertaining.
+As shown in Tab.~\ref{tab:experiments_res_city}, the proposed Panoptic-PartFormer++ achieves about \textbf{1.3\%-1.6\% PartPQ and 1.6\% PWQ gain} over Panoptic-PartFormer.
+With the recently proposed backbone~\cite{liu2022convnet}, our method obtains the new state-of-the-art results with 63.1\% PartPQ and 66.5\% PWQ.
+Compared to the recent method using separated vision transformers~\cite{tang2022visual}, our methods perform favorably with both ResNet50 and a larger backbone with fewer GFlops and a more direct pipeline.
+In conclusion, compared to Panoptic-PartFormer, Panoptic-PartFormer++ achieves better results on all three metrics, including PQ, PartPQ, and PWQ, which can be a new baseline for the PPS task.